Bolzano Trentino Alto Adige, Italy Travel Guide

 Understand the public transport system and locate your nearest stops.

-Pre-planning your transfer and having immediate cash options on arrival contribute to a stress-free start to your trip.
+Pre-planning your transportation and having immediate cash options on arrival contribute to a stress-free start to your trip.

-Prepare for your departure to make for a stress-free end to your trip.
+Prepare for your departure to result in a stress-free end to your trip.

 Claiming your Value Added Tax refund can be a simple process with proper steps.

-Before heading to the airport or train station for departure, check the latest travel advisories and security requirements.
+Before heading to the airport or train station for your exit, check the latest travel advisories and security requirements.